-The suppressed history of the last big U.S. war before 'Operation Desert Storm' shows that the Commander-in-Chief had good reason to fear and distrust his troops.
-Our rulers want us to forget what happened during the Vietnam war -- especially what happened inside the U.S. armed forces during the war.
-Our rulers remember it all too well.
-They want us to forget what defeated their war effort, and the importance of resistance to the war by enlisted men and women.
+The suppressed history of the last big U.S. war prior to 'Operation Desert Storm' shows that the Commander-in-Chief had good reason to fear and distrust his troops.
+Our rulers want us to forget what happened during the Vietnam war — especially what happened inside the U.S. armed forces during the war, and the importance of resistance to the war by enlisted men and women.

 Heinl cited a New York Times article which quoted an enlisted man saying, "The American garrisons on the larger bases are virtually disarmed.
 The lifers have taken our weapons away...there have also been quite a few frag incidents in the battalion."

 "Frag incidents" or "fragging" was soldier slang in Vietnam for the killing of strict, unpopular and aggressive officers and NCO's.
 The word apparently originated from enlisted men using fragmentation grenades to off commanders.

 Heinl wrote, "Bounties, raised by common subscription in amounts running anywhere from $50 to $1,000, have been widely reported put on the heads of leaders who the privates and SP4s want to rub out...Shortly after the costly assault on Hamburger Hill in mid-1969, the GI underground newspaper in Vietnam, GI Says, publicly offered a $10,000 bounty on Lieutenant Colonel Weldon Hunnicutt, the officer who ordered and led the attack...The Pentagon has now disclosed that fraggings in 1970 (209 killings) have more than doubled those of the previous year (96 killings).